Skip to main content

 [RFC8613]) the messages conveying the EST payloads can be protected

-transport protocol or potential transport layer security which may
+transport protocol or potential transport layer security that may

-need to be terminated in the proxy, see Figure 2.
-Therefore the
+need to be terminated at the proxy, see Figure 2.
+Therefore, the

-concept "Registrar" and its required trust relation with EST server
+concept "Registrar" and its required trust relationship with EST

 The mappings between CoAP and HTTP referred to in Section 8.1 of